-- The General Shareholders' Meeting, compose by all the Shareholders of CRCC. - The Board of Directors, made up of fifteen (15) members, of which six (6) are independent - Risk Committee, composed of five (5) members of which at least two (2) must be members of the Board of Directors of the company, who are independent.
-The members of the Risk Committee are appointed by the Board of Directors of the Company. - Audit Committee, made up of three (3) members of the Board of Directors, appointed by the Board of Directors, of which at least two (2) must be independent.
-Its members are elected by the Board of Directors of the entity. - Administrative and Financial Committee, composed of five (5) members of the Board of Directors of the Company. - Internal Auditor. - Fiscal Auditor.
+- The General Shareholders' Meeting, compose by all the Shareholders of CRCC. - The Board of Directors, made up of nine (9) members, of which four (4) are independent and two (2) members have the status of representatives of the liquidating members, regardless of their status as shareholders, the latter because the Bolsa de Valores de Colombia S.A. has the status of beneficial owner of a number of shares representing a percentage greater than fifty percent (50%) of the capital stock of the Chamber. - Risk Committee, composed of five (5) members of which at least two (2) must be independent members of the Board of Directors of the corporation and two (2) must be representatives of the Clearing Members.
+The appointment of the members of the Risk Committee is the responsibility of the Board of Directors of the Company. - Audit Committee, made up of three (3) members of the Board of Directors, appointed by the Board of Directors, of which at least two (2) must be independent.
+Its members are elected by the Board of Directors of the entity. - Administrative and Financial Committee, composed of three (3) members of the Board of Directors of the corporation.
+Its members are elected by the Board of Directors of the entity. - Internal Auditor. - Statutory Auditor.